-Most of my work involves either complex networks or mathematical modelling of infectious diseases, or a combination of the two.
-I am particularly interested in the dynamic interaction of diseases with behavioural, societal, evolutionary and environmental factors.
+Most of my work involves mathematical models of infectious diseases.
+I am particularly interested in the dynamic interaction of diseases with behavioural, societal, evolutionary and environmental factors, and in computational methods for confronting methods with data.
 More specific aspects of my research are listed in the following, see also the list of publications for more details.

 Infectious diseases close to eliminationWhen infectious diseases come close to being eliminated, they often behave differently from endemic diseases.
 Social mixing patterns can shape the dynamics of spread if an infection is concentrated in certain parts of populations.
 Using mathematical tools, we are trying to understand these patterns and come up with better quantification of the feasibility of elimination.

 Vector-borne diseases often have a particularly complex epidemiology, involving the dynamics of the vector population and possible animal reservoirs.
 The ecological and epidemiological dynamics of both vectors and animal hosts affect the spread of the disease in human populations.
 An example for this is Gambiense Human African Trypanosomiasis (HAT), a disease transmitted by the tsetse fly and affecting mostly rural populations in Sub-saharan Africa.
 Gambiense HAT has long been known to infect a variety of animals, but the exact role these animals play in the epidemiology of gambiense HAT, and the effect on disease dynamics in humans, has been a matter of debate.
 If animal hosts act as reservoirs, that is if they can maintain transmission in the absence of humans, this can have an important role on efforts to eliminate or even eradicate the disease.